next-multilingual/next-multilingual/README.md

 ### ✔️ Step 3: Add SEO friendly HTML markup for your URLs

 As per [Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions), alternate links must be fully-qualified, including the transport method (http/https).
-Because Next.js does not know which URLs is used at build time, we need to configure them for each environment:
+Because Next.js does not know which URL is used at build time, we need to configure them for each environment:

 Create an `.env.development` file with the following variable (adjust based on your setup):